Sheepryyy/01-ABC/README.md

 - Construct dynamic prompts using information retrieved from both:
   - SQL queries (for entity information)
   - FAISS (for similar SAR examples)
+- The initial draft of the prompt was created with help from ChatGPT, and iteratively refined based on project needs.

 ### 🔗 2.4 Query Functions: Building Prompt Variables